|

 Cardio in two parts burns more energy

 The only way to lose weight is to burn more energy than you eat.
-In an article written almost twenty years ago, published in 1990 in the British Journal of Sports Medicine, we read about a way to get your body to burn just a little more energy, which is interesting for bodybuilders.
+In an article written almost twenty years ago, published in 1990 in the British Journal of Sports Medicine, we read about a way to get your body to burn just a little more energy by exercise, which is interesting for bodybuilders.
 Are you ready for it?

 But the body’s capacity to recover from physical exercise is limited.
 A healthy person whose only exercise is running can only become more healthy by running for fifty minutes three times a week.
 For a power athlete who’s already pushing himself to the limit, extending the training routine will take place at the expense of his progression.